keystonejs/keystone/docs/content/docs/guides/virtual-fields.md

 The examples above returned a scalar `String` value.
 Virtual fields can also be configured to return a GraphQL object.

 In our blog example we might want to provide some statistics on each blog post, such as the number of words, sentences, and paragraphs in the post.
-We can set up a GraphQL type called `PostCounts` to represent this data using the `graphql.object()` function.
+We can set up a GraphQL type called `PostCounts` to represent this data using the `g.object()` function.

 ```typescript
 export default config({